juanecl/jec-wp-portfolio/README.md

-# Portfolio Plugin
+# jec-portfolio

 ## Description

-The Portfolio Plugin is a WordPress plugin designed to manage portfolios.
+The jec-portfolio is a WordPress plugin designed to manage portfolios.
 It allows you to create and manage different types of content related to portfolios, such as positions, projects, profiles, and companies.

 ## Installation